mattmiklic/system-fonts-in-wp/README.md

 A plugin that replaces Open Sans in WordPress with your device's standard system fonts.

 There are other plugins that remove Open Sans, but they rely on the generic `sans-serif` fallback.
-This one adds a new stylesheet that specifies the system UI font for most major OS platforms.
+This one adds a new stylesheet that specifies the system UI font for most major operating systems.

 This is based on the approach we developed for WordPress.com and Calypso.
 For more background, see: http://github.com/Automattic/wp-calypso/pull/3016